jxnblk/rgx/README.md

 ## Performance

-I have yet to do any performance audits, and since the Grid component listens to window resize events, this probably has huge performance issues.
+I have yet to do any performance audits, and since the Grid component listens to window resize events, this probably has some performance issues.
 Any help in that area would be greatly appreciated.

 MIT License